agorf/adventofcode/README.md

 > Each puzzle calls upon different skills and has two parts that build on a
 > theme.

-This repository contains my solutions written in Ruby.
+This repository contains my solutions written in Ruby and Go.

 More at http://adventofcode.com/